m3101/quicklight/README.md

 There are wikipedia links at the maths-heavy parts of the code.

 ## History
-After finishing my other raycaster ([slowlight](https://github.com/m3101/slowlight)), I decided to make a simplified version for little pure C projects.
+After finishing my other raycaster ([slowlight](https://github.com/m3101/slowlight)), I decided to make a simplified version for enabling 3d graphics for little pure C projects.

+This was completely uncessary, as there are many better raycasting libraries around.
+I just made it for fun.

 ## Disclaimer
 This project was built and is maintained by a single person, so there are probably bugs aplenty.
 If you have any suggestion, please open an Issue or e-mail me.